Skip to content

 This isn't a people problem.
 It's an infrastructure problem.
 The CMS was set up years ago by someone who's no longer at the company.
 The design system — if there was one — is a loose collection of components that only work if you know which ones not to touch.
 The staging environment is broken and nobody's prioritized fixing it.

-The cost here isn't just speed.
-It's strategic.
-When marketing can't move independently, they stop experimenting.
-They stop testing new messaging.
-They stop launching the pages that would tell you what's working.
-Your website becomes a static artifact instead of a growth tool — and the team builds muscle memory around working around it rather than through it.
+The cost here isn't speed.
+The cost is the experiments that quietly stop happening.
+When marketing can't move independently, they stop testing new messaging.
+They stop building campaign pages.
+They stop launching the small bets that would have told them what's working.
+After a year of this, the marketing team has built impressive muscle memory around working around the website — and somewhere in there, they stopped asking.
+That's when the website became a static artifact and nobody filed a ticket about it, because there's no ticket to file.
 We dig into the full cost of this dynamic — and what marketing-led looks like — in The Real Cost of a Dev-Dependent Website.

 Acquisition, merger, parent-brand consolidation, full rebrand — any of these means the site has to carry a new identity, integrate new products, and often migrate to new domains.
 The stakes are high and the timeline is always tighter than anyone planned for.